George Manuel: Legacy and honours

 His sons Robert and Arthur Manuel (enrolled Secwepemc like their father) also became active in indigenous politics.

-His eldest daughter Vera Manuel (1948-2010) became an internationally known playwright, and poet as well as a highly respected leader in the community.
+His eldest daughter Vera Manuel (1948–2010) became an internationally known playwright, and poet as well as a highly respected leader in the community.

 His younger daughter Doreen Manuel is a film maker.

+In 2023, Canada Post announced that Manuel will be one of three people, alongside Nellie Cournoyea and Thelma Chalifoux, honoured as indigenous pioneers on new postage stamps.